antoinerg/sparql-query/README.md

 </script>
 ```

-The following script handles the response to this query:
+Integration with sparql-query is done through jQuery events.
+The following script subscribes to events related to `#braindead_video` and handles the response:

 ```javascript
 <script type="text/javascript">